civil-ua/civil-ua.github.io/pages/team.md

 {% include team_member member_name="Xichen" full_name="Xichen Xu" bio='Megan Richters is a PhD Candidate in the Molecular Genetics and Genomics program at Washington University in St. Louis.
 She graduated from the University of Louisiana at Monroe in 2014 with a B.S. in Biology.
 She is interested in assessing the impact of intratumoral heterogeneity on neoantigen prediction accuracy as well as exploring novel sources of neoantigens for personalized cancer vaccines.' image="/assets/img/team/megan_richters.png" role="Graduate Student" %}

-{% include team_member member_name="Sharon" full_name="Sharon Freshour, BSc" bio='Sharon is a graduate student in the Human and Statistical Genetics program at Washington University in St. Louis.
-She graduated from St. Edwards University in Austin Texas in 2016 with a degree in Mathematics.' image="/assets/img/team/sharon_freshour.jpg" role="Graduate Student" %}

-{% include team_member member_name="Chris" full_name="Christopher J. Yoon" bio="Chris is in the Molecular Genetics and Genomics program and the Medical Scientist Training Program at Washington University in St. Louis.
-He graduated with a B.S. in Chemical-Biological Engineering from MIT and an M.Phil. degree in computational biology at the University of Cambridge.
-Before joining the Griffith lab, he spent 3 years at Korea Advanced Institute of Science and Technology (KAIST) to fulfill his military duty as a substituted service for South Korea.
-Chris' current research interest focuses on understanding various types of human twins using next generation sequencing technologies and developing software tools." image="/assets/img/team/chris_yoon.jpg" role="Graduate Student" %}

 <h2 data-magellan-destination="Students_Interns">Students and Interns</h2>
 <a name="Students_Interns"></a>